All of the reviews and opinions expressed on this site are my own.

 I don’t accept payments for reviewing books; This is to keep the integrity of my blog, giving you, the reader, a better experience.
 Or at least that’s what I aim for.

-At this current time (August 2018), I’ve decided to remove all Amazon affiliate links.
-I’ve nothing against Amazon, well not outside the obvious fact they don’t pay taxes, but I don’t want that to be my main focus.
+At this current time (August 2018), I’ve decided not to include Amazon, or any other, affiliate links.
+I’ve nothing against Amazon, outside the obvious fact they don’t pay taxes, but I don’t want that to be my main focus.

 I want my opinion to be the main focus of a post.
 Narcissistic I know, but it’s my blog.

 Kristopher Cook – My website address is: https://kristophercook.com.

 What personal data I collect and why I collect it

 When visitors leave comments on the site I collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 If you leave a comment on my site you may opt-in to save your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.

 If you have an account and you log in to this site, I will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.